 - Breast Cancer

 While the test is being done, make sure you don’t move and stay still, as even the slight movement may cause to generate blurry images.
-At the time of X Ray performed you may asked to hold your breath for a second or two by your technician for faultless results.
+At the time of X-Ray performed you may be asked to hold your breath for a second or two by your technician for faultless results.

 Posterior-Anterior (PA) Projection is a chest radiograph where the patient is required to stand up, with the X-Ray beam passing through the patient from Posterior(back) to Anterior(front).

 In a chest radiograph, when rays pass from Anterior to Posterior it is called an Anterior-Posterior (AP) Projection.